 Most people think they would love home exchange, but they can’t because they rent.
 In reality, you can do a home exchange even if you rent your home.
 It is a good idea to let your landlord know your plans.
-Often home exchangers will let their neighbors know about the exchange so they know to expect new visitors and the neighbors often stop by to make the home exchangers feel at home.
+Often home exchangers will let their neighbours know about the exchange so they know to expect new visitors and the neighbors often stop by to make the home exchangers feel at home.

 2. You Can Save Half the Cost of Travel

 When you calculate the expenses, it costs about half the cost when you do a home exchange.
 Home rentals and hotels can add up to hundreds of dollars, and when you have completely free accommodations it allows you to splurge in other ways.
 Many people take a much longer vacation such as a month instead of 2 weeks because they are saving on hotel fees.

 3. People Home Exchange For Reasons Other Than Travel

 Many people will home exchange for a business trip.
 It is common to be relocated for short to long term business trips, so many people home exchange for their accommodations while working away from home.
 Not only does it save the cost of paying for your place back home and away, but it gives you the comforts of home instead of living out of a mini fridge in a cramped hotel.